Bmar04/MenuAppQueue/README.md

- A simple application to take orders for a resturant, using multiple item classes, and an implementation of a queue from scratch.
+ A simple application to take orders for a restaurant, using multiple item classes and implementing a queue from scratch.